LimelightVision/LimelightDocs/docs/getting_started.rst

 Imaging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: Limelight will recieve software updates for improvements and features to accomodate the game.
+.. note:: Limelight will receive software updates for improvements and features to accomodate the game.
 .. _Downloads: http://www.python.org/
 * Remove power from your limelight
 * Download the latest flasher tool and image from from the Downloads_ Page.